qbead/qbeadWebsite/content/book/transpile.md

 <video src="/images/bookpics/preloaded_tilt3.mp4" muted autoplay playsinline loop></video>

-And this is the result of a [lesson](/stepcounter) of how to turn this wearable keychanin/jewelry into a step counter.
+And this is the result of a [lesson](/stepcounter) which teaches how to turn this wearable keychanin/jewelry into a step counter.
 The large LEDs respond to the current motion, while the small LEDs accumulate the total motion, hence counting "steps".

 <video src="/images/bookpics/stepcounter_final.mp4" muted autoplay playsinline loop></video>

-The C++ code to do that is fairly simple (or it would be after you go through our lessons).
-We can show it here in its entirety, but even such a short piece of code can look intimidating to students.
+The C++ code to do that is fairly simple (or it would be after you go through our [lessons](/book)).
+We can show it here in its entirety, but even such a short piece of code can look intimidating to those new to coding.
 Instead, let us explore how we can present it in an **interactive** fashion inside of the browser.

 ```c++
 float total_motion = 0;